 Separatist factions wanted small, independent, autonomous Provinces centered around what they felt were unique cultural groups that had their own national identity.
 Years of rule from afar had left them feeling marginalized, subordinated, and disenfranchised inside of a larger state.
 Their rationale was that a millennium of Hierarchal rule violated their right of self-determination.
 They argued that they had the right to sovereignty and international political status without interference from hereditary rulers who lived far from the region.

-The border between Vedrii and
+Pink line showing the border between Vedrii and Gmundkevakk.

 Further to the east, voices in the capital raised against the newly installed Kashinn (Gmundkevakk) and Durrant (Vedrii) Families for a unification of the ancestral Vedrii lands entirely, returning half the continent to a pre-First Provincial Convention state.
 They argued that the original selected officials violated then-existing law to uphold democratic principles and failed to hold a referendum to determine the will of the people.
 Gmundkevakk and Vedrii should be unified once more as Broccav, they said, with new government elections and an end to Hierarchal rule.